zappybiby/LLMPlaysWarsim/README.md

 ## Infrequently Asked Questions
 - Why autorecruitment?
   - Without proper goal orientation, the LLM would struggle to link things like recruiting or enslaving x amount of people to obtain x battlescore or x income.
 It would get lost in the numerous settings, and it already spends too much time in the damn reports menu.
+- Don't you work in the veterinary field?
+What led to you making this?
+  - Roo Code was not impressed with my resume